tymyrddin/scripts-network/shells/README.md

     Password:

 ## SSH Proxy

+A [ssh_proxy.py](ssh_proxy.py) tool that will allow us to run commands by entering them into an SSH client on a remote SSH server.

+## SSH reverse tunnel with Paramiko

 Imagine having remote access to an SSH server on an internal network, but no direct access to the web server on the same network.
 The server with SSH installed does have access, but this SSH server doesn’t have the tools we'd like to use.